How to Have fun as a Family for Free or Cheap

 A fire pit is a great addition to a backyard and so enjoyable for the kids.

-Whether you are telling stories, roasting marshmallows or cooking dinner over the fire, I am yet to meet a kid who doesn’t love it.
+Whether you are telling stories, roasting marshmallows or cooking dinner over the fire, they will love it.

 10. Puzzles